Higher Education Student Data Collection

 The Department of Education and Training requires universities to report on the following types of engagement activities:

 Research internship is defined as a temporary position with a research end user where a student has undertaken research and development (R&D) related to their graduate research.
 A research internship must be for a period of at least 30 days, can be either paid or unpaid, and can form part of the enrolment or be undertaken during a graduate research period of suspension.

 Jointly supervised by a research end–user

-Jointly supervised by a research end–user is defined as at least one supervisor from a research end user organisation.
-The supervision arrangements must be endorsed by the University and the research end user supervisor must be actively engaged in the student's graduate research studies.
+Jointly supervised by a research end–user is defined as a graduate researcher that has at least two supervisors, with at least one supervisor from a research end‑user organisation.
+The supervision arrangements must be endorsed by the University and the research end‑user supervisor must be actively engaged in the student's graduate research.